honest-code/Cart-checkout-BDD/README.md

 ## Objetives

-A simple app with Acceptance tests to learn BDD and ATDD and connect with the service pro.HonestCode.io
+A simple NodeJS app with Acceptance tests written in Gherkin to be used with CucumberJS to learn BDD and ATDD and connect with the service pro.HonestCode.io

 ## System requisites